-As the only foundation to empower the service of Lions worldwide, LCIF has awarded more than 17,500 grants worldwide, totaling more than US\$1.1 billion.
-Through these grants, the foundation has-magnified Lions' work by:
+To date, LCIF has awarded more than 16,000 grants worldwide totaling US\$1.1 billion.
+The Foundation has multiple accomplishments, which include:

-- Funding 9.6 million cataract surgeries - Helping youth and educators in more than 110 countries through Lions Quest, the Foundation's premier youth development and social and emotional learning program - Providing more than US\$140 million for disaster relief and preparedness - Helping more than 100 million children become immunized against measles
+- Funding 9.3 million cataract surgeries - Helping youth and educators in more than 105 countries through Lions Quest, the Foundation's premier youth development and social and emotional learning program - Providing US\$140 million for disaster relief and preparedness - Helping more than 100 million children become immunized against measles

 LCIF supports efforts to combat vision problems, provide valuable life skills to youth, respond to major catastrophes, and build programs to address the needs of at-risk and vulnerable populations.
 Many LCIF grants focus on reducing the prevalence of diabetes and improving the quality of life for those living with the disease.
-The foundation also provides grant opportunities to support new global causes of childhood cancer, hunger, and the environment.
+The Foundation also provides grant opportunities to support new global causes of childhood cancer, hunger, and the environment.